jovialis/here-in-my-fridge/README.md

 [**Realm**](https://realm.io "**Realm**"): Local object-oriented database for saving and restoring listed user data.

 ## Installation
 Here in my Fridge requires XCode to run.
-First clone the project, then open the `.xcworkspace` file. **DO NOT OPEN THE `.xcodeproj` FILE.
+First clone the project.
+Next, [install Cocoapods](https://guides.cocoapods.org/using/getting-started.html).
+Navigate to the project directory then execute `pod install` on the command line.
+Finally, find the project directory and open the `.xcworkspace` file. **DO NOT OPEN THE `.xcodeproj` FILE.
 DEPENDENCIES WILL NOT BE PROPERLY INSTALLED.** Build and run on an iOS Device or Simulator using iOS 10.0+